 During WWII, Rougham Hall was used as a base of operations by the Armed Forces, with Rougham Airfield nearby.
 The large safe can still be viewed within the building - possibly used to store confidential documents.
 The clock tower, whose hands remain static, remind us of the time that all hell broke loose.
 At 1:05 am in September 1940, a stray 2,000lb bomb from a Luftwaffe raid landed in the courtyard, destroying the foundations and causing large ruptures of the main building.
 Chaos unfolded as the roofs collapsed and chimneys fell.
 It is the only country house in Suffolk that was lost due to enemy action during WWII.
 A caretaker was one of few people in the building that night and all escaped unharmed.

-We can assume Rougham Hall was hit due to its military involvement or its close proximity to Rougham airfield.
+Rougham Hall was unfortunate collateral damage during a series of air raids seeking to impede or destroy the construction on an ammunition dump which was being constructed nearby.
 There is another story however.
 Nearby was Rushbrooke Hall (yet another house now lost) which the Rothschild family had owned since 1938.
 The Rothschilds were allegedly involved in assisting Jews during WWII and it’s said that possibly the bomb that hit Rougham Hall was actually destined for Rushbrooke Hall.
 It was reported in German newspapers that Rushbrooke was destroyed during the raid.
 However Rushbrooke wasn’t touched and Rougham Hall took the bomb instead.
 I guess we’ll never know their true intention that night.

 As one of England’s derelict buildings, its survival for the foreseeable future is uncertain.
 What is certain is that its unique beauty never ceases to fascinate photographers and videographers.
 Permission must be obtained from the Rougham Estate office to enter the grounds otherwise you will be trespassing.
 The best way to view this lost country house is by watching the incredible video below by im-AGE.
 As a direct descendant of those who built and once resided at Rougham Hall, I am in complete awe of the video they have captured.